Public Holidays of Saint Lucia

 • Boxing Day (December 26) – Traditionally a day for giving gifts to the less fortunate and continuing the Christmas celebrations.

-See also National Day of Malawi
+See also National Day of Burkina Faso

 Observance Details